June 5, 2019

 The use of JS frameworks greatly speeds up the development process, while lightweight frameworks, such as Vue, are highly flexible and retain their high performance no matter the backend.

 The backend, AKA the server-side, governs the logic behind how a website works.
-Essentially, the backend is responsible for the communication between the client-side, the server-side, and all the components within the backend.
+Essentially, the backend is the technology responsible for the communication between the client-side, the server-side, and all the components within the backend.

 The backend usually comprises server-side software and background processes.
 Yet, depending on the complexity and specificity of a Web application, the setup might be different—we’ll talk more about this in the next section.

 Server-side software determines how the server, application, database, and other components in a Web application architecture communicate and work with each other.